shannongross/shannongross.github.io/_posts/graphical-analysis.md

 - a convenient way to get a quick overview and find pairings that deserve a closer look
 - unwieldly (hard to see anything) after about a half dozen variables
 - half of the graphs produced are redundant, so you could replace them with something else (e.g. KDE plots, histograms, etc)
+- downside is that you can't get that much detail from any single plot within the matrix

 **Parallel Coordinate Plots**
 - show more variables